The Adams differentials on the classes $h_j^3$: Code

-We will return to the issue of how we produced this correction term in the next subsection and at that point the reason for our somewhat unnatural choice of line breaks will become clear.
+We will return to the issue of how we produced this correction term in Subsection~\ref{subsec:correction} and at that point the reason for our somewhat unnatural choice of line breaks will become clear.
 The remainder of the proof involves computing $T_j|T_{j+1} + d(c_j)$.
-We will do this by showing that this cocycle stabilizes for $j \gg 0$ and then using a small computer program to verify the desired conclusion holds in a single (now universal) case directly.
+We will do this by showing that this cocycle stabilizes for $j \gg 0$ and then either using a small computer program or by hand to verify the desired conclusion holds in a single (now universal) case directly.

 We will need to give formulas for the cobar differential on certain powers of $t_1$ and $t_2$ modulo $(8,v_1^4)$.
 The key observation here is the following congruence of binomial coefficients